-A support group is a collection of people who share similar interests or experiences.
+A support group is a collection of people with similar interests or experiences.
 A Transverse Myelitis support group will include people who have been diagnosed or have experience with dealing with the condition.

 Those treated for Transverse Myelitis may find that healthcare providers may not be able to give enough support emotionally.
-However, you may be able to receive this through support groups who include people who fully relate to your condition.
+However, you may be able to receive this through support groups that include people who entirely relate to your condition.

-Please note that these support groups are for ideas, support and advice.
-They should not be used over a qualified healthcare provider for treatment.
-Please talk to your your medical provider before making changes to your medication or treatment.
+These support groups are for ideas, support, and advice.
+Patients should not use them over a qualified healthcare provider for treatment.
+Before changing your medication or treatment, please talk to your medical provider.

 Transverse Myelitis Folks (Blue Crew)